Battletoads (1991 video game): Development and release

 The game was developed by Rare and published by Tradewest.
 Rare founders Tim and Chris Stamper created the series in response to the Teenage Mutant Ninja Turtles craze of the early 1990s.
 To create a contrast to the popular media franchise and other beat 'em ups of the time, Rare added extra mechanics in the game to help separate it from these genres, such as racing stages and climbing courses.
 Rare decided early to take the game's art style and tone in a cartoony direction, both to distance Battletoads further from other beat 'em up franchises and to comply with Nintendo's restrictions on violence in games.

 According to Rare artist Kevin Bayliss, the characters of Battletoads were conceived in order to "produce merchandise" on a mass scale, in a similar vein to Tim Burton's Batman.
 Bayliss claims that he did most of the work on sketching the game's characters while Tim Stamper was largely responsible for translating the sketches and artwork into sprites.
 Rare attempted to create variation through shifts in gameplay between levels, and intentionally made Battletoads "crazy hard" in order to increase its longevity.
 Bayliss frequently heard the team's programmer Mark Betteridge scream in anger after failing to complete levels he had assembled himself.
 Despite their own difficulties, the team's consensus was that Battletoads was possible to complete with practice and skill.

 The game underwent changes through early stages of development, and at one point was originally titled Amphibianz.
 Bayliss originally designed Battletoads as a Disney-themed video game, however as the game gradually became more violent, Bayliss took extra liberties to tone it down and restrict all usage of weapons in the game, whilst creating a sense of uniqueness for the characters.
 According to Bayliss, the box art was designed by him but airbrushed and produced by Tim Stamper.
 Bayliss' initial design for the box art was rejected as the team felt that it failed to attract customers' attention, but the team was satisfied with their second and final revision.

-Battletoads was presented at the 1991 winter Consumer Electronics Show; an article about the event from Electronic Gaming Monthly claimed it to be "highly innovative."
+Battletoads was presented at the Consumer Electronics Show in January 1991; an article about the event from Electronic Gaming Monthly claimed it to be "highly innovative."
 A few months after the initial North American release in June 1991 for the NES, Battletoads got a Japanese-localized release for the Famicom, getting distributed in Japan by NCS, as opposed to Tradewest.
 This release featured several gameplay tweaks, which resulted in a marginally easier experience.

 Reception

+By September 1992, the game had sold around 1.25 million NES cartridges in the United States.